ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 ![Event](https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-event.png)

-If it was not - you will have to check the Lambda's logs on CloudWatch.
+If it was **not**, you will need to check the Lambda's logs on CloudWatch.

 # Conclusion

-Designing and deploying a whole event sourcing system on AWS is pretty straightforward using CDK and DynamoDB.
-By using AWS - the whole system is serverless, scalable, and enterprise ready!
-AWS CDK will not only save you a lot of time but also provide you more features than AWS Cloud​Formation.
-Also, the AWS CDK supports TypeScript, JavaScript, Python, Java, and C# allowing you to code in your preferred language.
+Designing and deploying an entire event sourcing system on AWS is fairly straightforward when combining CDK and DynamoDB.
+By using AWS, the whole system is serverless, scalable, and enterprise ready!
+AWS CDK not only saves you time, but also provides more functionality in this use case than AWS Cloud​Formation.
+In addition, the AWS CDK supports TypeScript, JavaScript, Python, Java, and C#, allowing you to code in your preferred language.

 All the working code featured in this blog post is available on [this GitHub repository](https://github.com/Falydoor/event-sourcing-dynamodb) for your reference.